tatomyr/augmented-multiset/README.md

 # Discrete Uniform Distribution

-Each discrete uniform distribution could be represented as a multiset of numbers which in JavaScript is a regular array.
+Each [discrete uniform distribution](https://en.wikipedia.org/wiki/Discrete_uniform_distribution) could be represented as a [multiset](https://en.wikipedia.org/wiki/Multiset) of numbers which in JavaScript is a regular array.
-[Probability mass function](https://en.wikipedia.org/wiki/Probability_mass_function) can be easily derived from an array in a such manner:
+[Probability mass function](https://en.wikipedia.org/wiki/Probability_mass_function) can be easily derived from an array in such manner:

 ```
 let u = {u[i] | i ∈ [1, m]}